jcailler/programmation-fonctionnelle-ul/TP/TP1/README.md

-# Functional Programming - Exercise 1 : Scala Basics
+# Functional Programming - TP 1: Scala Basics

 The goal of this exercise is to familiarize yourself with the tools and environment of this course by designing some functions related to conversion between Celsius and Fahrenheit degrees.